 The minimum wage means the lowest wage specified in each country's wage-related laws.
 In this item, payment of other allowance including overtime compensation and legal payment are included.
+Overtime allowance must be higher than the regular hourly rate.

-Improper wage reduction means the wage reduction violating labor-related laws, etc.
+Improper wage reduction means the deduction due to disciplinary action, the wage reduction violating labor-related laws, etc.